rclinton10/224v-openai-processing/README.md

 ## Contact

-We hope you are able to take something away from our project!
 Please feel free to reach out if you have any questions or feedback for us:

 - **Rachel Clinton**: [rclinton@stanford.edu](mailto:rclinton@stanford.edu)
 - **Jeong Shin**: [jyshin@stanford.edu](mailto:jyshin@stanford.edu)